An object ownership means the permission to delete it.

 Now you own all histogram objects and you will need to delete them, for instance through the use of

 You can still set the directory of a histogram by calling

 object, it becomes the current directory (

-gDirectory).
-If you subsequently create a new histogram, this histogram is now owned by this directory.
-Note that the histogram is deleted when the
+If you subsequently create a new histogram, this histogram is now owned by the current directory:

-Ownership by other objects
+Ownership by creating objects